top of page

 What to expect of Seixal Beach on Madeira

 When you go to Seixal Beach, get ready to be amazed by the beautiful views all around.
 You'll feel like you're in a special place for sure.
 The beach looks its best at sunrise, so if you go then, you might spot a few local photographers snapping pictures on the black sand.
 I also enjoy taking photos there in the morning quite often.
+You can learn more about photographing in Madeira from our E-Book Guide.

 If the weather is nice, the beach starts getting busier around noon.
 It's not just tourists who like it; Seixal is also one of the favourite beaches among the locals, who especially like to spend their Sundays out in Madeira's nature.
 Even when it gets pretty crowded, the beach is quite big, so you can enjoy it no matter when you visit.